newtondotcom/alternative/alternatives.md

 ## EXTERNAL COMMUNICATION : Mayl
 SMTP Server with [JMAP](https://jmap.io/) support like [StalwartLabs Mail Server](https://github.com/stalwartlabs/mail-server) or [Apache James](https://github.com/apache/james-project)

-Self made client with a specifity to reduce pollution : don't send throught smtp the internal emails, report spam and phishing, and use JMAP protocol for the external emails
+Self made client with a specifity to reduce pollution : don't send throught smtp the internal emails, report spam and phishing, and use JMAP protocol for the external emails.
+Internal mails : dont send attachments, use a link using the dedicated API to the file in the Dryve

 ## HR TOOLS: hR
 A unique tool which allows :